FolkComputer/folk/live-build/README.md

 ## How to build

+TODO: get Folk submodule

 You need to build on a computer running amd64 Debian Bookworm.
 (Use a virtual machine if you need to.
 A Folk system built by folk-live-build itself should work, though, whether on a virtual or physical machine.)

 ```
-# apt install live-build parted
+# apt install live-build parted dosfstools
 $ make
 ```

 emits `folk.amd64.img`.

-(It runs from scratch each time -- can take 30 minutes-ish.)
+(It runs from scratch each time -- can take 30 minutes or more.)

 ## How it works

 Image (-> USB drive) contains Master Boot Record with:

-1. EFI system partition (~1MB? ~100MB?)

-2. 'Binary' partition (~1.3GB) (may be fat32, iso9660, or ext4, doesn't matter)
+1. 'Binary' partition (~1.3GB) (may be fat32, iso9660, or ext4, doesn't matter)
-   - Contains a bunch of stuff, including the SquashFS file for the root filesystem image, which ultimately maps to / in the running system
+   - Contains a bunch of stuff (?), including the SquashFS file for the root filesystem image, which ultimately maps to / in the running system

+2. EFI system partition (5MB)
+   - GRUB bootloader

 3. Writable FAT32 partition (~1GB)
    - Contains /folk with Folk evaluator code and virtual programs,